udohsolomon/security_awareness/JavaScript/javascript_injection_attacks.md

 })();

 ```
-As explained in the [advisory](https://snyk.io/vuln/SNYK-JS-SEQUELIZE-459751), sequelize.json() helper function not escaping values properly when formatting sub-paths for JSON queries for MySQL, MariaDB and SQLite.
+As explained in the [advisory](https://snyk.io/vuln/SNYK-JS-SEQUELIZE-459751), sequelize.json() helper function not escaping values properly at formatting sub-paths for JSON queries for MySQL, MariaDB and SQLite.

-## Recommendations
+## Mitigation

 When using third-party libraries, make sure to review the security advisories available by third-parties, also it is important to do a risk assessment that can take into consideration the activity of the project, the security issues reported, and the fix ratio of defects.